ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    ::

-     data Ur a where
+     data StrictUr a where
-       Ur :: !a %Many -> Ur a
+       StrictUr :: !a %Many -> Ur a

-   ..
-     The real Ur is lazy in its field.
-     TODO: Investigate.
-Is this important in any way?
+   (It is not possible to consume a value of type ``StrictUr a`` linearly without forcing the contents of its "unrestricted" field, making this type slightly less flexible than the lazy ``Ur``.)

 ..
    The links in "many examples of wrapper types" in the next paragraph provide almost exactly the denestable constructors found in the boot libraries of a prototype GHC detecting them, with three omissions.